thumb168888/-Adam-double-reflection/README.md

 # Adam theroy: Trend Trading
 #To know more about how the trend is most likely to happen
 # Double Reflection
-Point A、D、B is past data
+Point A、D is past data,Point B is now.
 And  Point E、C may happen in the future!

 ![image](https://github.com/thumb168888/-Adam-double-reflection/blob/main/double%20reflection.png)